 #966, aired 1988-11-14 | THE CIVIL WAR: The bloodiest single day of fighting in the Civil War took place in this state Maryland |

-#965, aired 1988-11-11 | THE SUPREME COURT: Only member of the current court who has been elected to a public office Sandra Day O'Connor (state senator from Arizona) |
+#965, aired 1988-11-11 | THE SUPREME COURT: Only member of the current Court who has been elected to a public office Sandra Day O'Connor (state senator from Arizona) |

-#964, aired 1988-11-10 | THE OSCARS: Husband and wife who won Oscars almost 30 years apart, she in 1958, he in 1987 Paul Newman & Joanne Woodward |
+#964, aired 1988-11-10 | THE OSCARS: Husband & wife who won Oscars almost 30 years apart, she in 1958, he in 1987 Paul Newman & Joanne Woodward |

 #963, aired 1988-11-09 | FOREIGN PHRASES: The Greek expression meaning "philosophy (is) the guide of life" is abbreviated by these three Greek letters phi beta kappa |